flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 The airport must be equipped with the appropriate ILS CAT (category) capability.

 - CAT III - LVP (Low Visibility Procedure) enforced
 - CAT II / CAT III - LVP (Low Visibility Procedure) not enforced
 - CAT I - Operators have a list of runways that are authorized to use Autoland with CAT I

 !!! danger "Low Visibility Operations (LVO) Not Enforced"
     If the flight crew opts to perform an Autoland on a CAT II / CAT III capable runway when LVO is not enforced (checked with ATIS or ATC) the runway **must be considered a CAT I runway**.

     Crews should be alert to ILS beam / signal contamination, since the LOC/GS signal strength may not be guaranteed.

 CAT I runway considerations before using Autoland:

 - Pilots must be ready to disconnect the AP if any ILS fluctuations are detected.
-- CAT II should at least be indicated on the FMA and the flight crew should apply the respective CAT II / CAT III FCOM procedures.
+- CAT II should at least be indicated on the FMA and the flight crew should apply the respective CAT II / CAT III.
+  FCOM procedures.
 - Visual contact should be established at the CAT I Minimum at the latest.